Does anyone actually look at this blog?

 I run training courses periodically, so if you want to learn how to do any of this kind of thing, you may want to head to my Training home page.
 I also have a YouTube channel for map and data stuff, called Map Academy.

-Where does the title come from?
+Where did the title come from?

 The idea behind the title comes from the kinds of things I'm interested in but the specific phrase 'stats, maps n pix' is taken from an undergraduate class at the University of Liverpool's Department of Civic Design - the world's oldest planning school and also where I did a PhD.
 Peter Brown ran this class for many years so I got in touch with him to check if he minded me using it.
 He said yes, so this is kind of part-homage to where I did my PhD and part-homage to Peter Brown's undergraduate class, which many former students will remember.

-Who is the blog aimed at?
+Who was the blog aimed at?

 Hopefully, anyone interested in maps, statistics and images.
-I'd like to think it will appeal to a wide constituency of people including, but not limited to: students at all levels, academics, people who like geography, statisticians, journalists (data journalists in particular), politicians, teachers, urbanists of all sorts, architects, urban planners, data hounds and map addicts.
+I'd like to think it appealed to a wide constituency of people including, but not limited to: students at all levels, academics, people who like geography, statisticians, journalists (data journalists in particular), politicians, teachers, urbanists of all sorts, architects, urban planners, data hounds and map addicts.

 What font is this?